 Here are the various digital menu board software options you should consider.

-Mira has low-priced month-to-month, one-year, or two-year contracts that start at $20 per month, per screen.
-The package includes a media player for each screen you sign up for.
-You’ll get access to templates, weather and news apps, and more.
+Raydiant has low-priced month-to-month or one-year contracts that start at $49 per month, per screen.
+The package includes a media player for each screen you sign up for and you’ll get access to templates, weather and news apps, and more.

 Reach offers a package that includes a media player you buy outright, and a monthly subscription to access the software that controls your content.
 There are several templates from which to choose, plus widgets you can incorporate to display the time, weather, videos, counters, pricing, and more.